100% Free Consultation (888) 493-1629

-Houston Amputation & Crush Injury Attorneys
+Houston Amputation Attorneys

 Years ago, a construction superintendent was standing behind a safety fence during a drilling project.
 He was overseeing a project that involved using a drilling auger attached to a crane, which allowed them to do deep foundation drilling.
 The auger got stuck, and while the operator attempted to unstick the drill, the crane collapsed on the superintendent.
-His injuries forced his doctors to make an above-the-knee amputation.

-He called Arnold & Itkin for help.
+He then called Arnold & Itkin for help.

 Our client was awarded $44 million—the largest award for an amputee victim in U.S. history.

-The Cost of a Lost Limb
+The Cost of an Amputation Injury

 • Loss of mobility and dexterity